wp-plugins/subiz-live-chat/readme.txt

 [youtube https://www.youtube.com/watch?v=vuoZw77XivQ]

-This free chat plugin is specifically designed for you to quickly install Subiz live chat software onto your WordPress site.
-Subiz live chat plugin will boost your sales and customer satisfaction.
+Subiz is a free chat plugin which is specifically designed for your WordPress site.
+This plugin will boost your sales and customer satisfaction.

 **Plugin Features:**

-* Smart Dashboard offers unique method of visualizing and understanding visitors: who they are, where they come from, what they are looking for
+* Smart Dashboard offers unique method to target visitors: who they are, where they come from, what they are looking for
-* From Dashboard display, sale and customer service team can actively invite them for a chat and provide direct support.
-Subiz allows up to 200 chat conversations occurring at the same time
+* From Dashboard display, sales and customer service team can actively approach them with a chatting invitation and provide direct support.
+Subiz allows up to 200 concurrent coversations
 * Chat widget can be fully customized to match with website display: size, color, theme, avatar, font,...
-* Subiz can be optimizable on mobile device where support team can login to Subiz account using apps such as Pidgin, Adium, Trillian to chat with website visitors
+* Customer service team can support for visitors on the go from any device using 3rd-party apps such as Pidgin, Adium, Trillian
-* Trigger, as known as the auto chat invitation, enables supporter to send chat invitations automatically based various preset rules
+* Trigger, an automatic feature, enables supporter to send chat invitations automatically based various preset rules
-* By storing chat history in a secure server and assigning agent to groups, business owner can manage sale and support team effectively and assure safety of information
+* Subiz assure safety of data by storing chat history in a secure server
+* Subiz enables agent to be assigned to groups by which business owner can manage effectively sales and support performance
-* Subiz provides advanced analytics and report on operator activity using integrated Google Analytics
+* Google Analytics are integrated to provides operational reporting

 Subiz gathers all powerful features into a live chat solution to provide premium customer service.
 A website without subiz is nothing different comparing to a store without saleperson.